 FICO Scores: FICO scores are provided to lenders by the major credit reporting agencies.
 They provide the best guide to future risk based solely on credit report data.

-Entrepreneurship among women continues to expand at a fast pace - women-owned businesses have opened at twice the rate of those owned by men.
-Whether you're a woman or a man thinking about starting your own business, the resources below can help you no matter what step of the process you are on.
+Entrepreneurship among women continues to expand at a fast pace.
+No matter where you are in your startup journey, the resources below can help you no matter what step of the process you are on.

 Eweb's Entrepreneurship Education Resources: Help for different audiences such as students, faculty, and entrepreneurs.
 Managed by St. Louis University.